Lincoln-Sudbury Regional High School: Theater arts

 Lincoln-Sudbury is known for performing material above high school level, including performances of musical-Shakespeare productions.

-Carly Evans directs the Drama productions performed by the LSB players.
-In the fall 2013 the LSB players performed Les Misérables.
-In the winter of 2013 the LSB players performed "The Big Eleven" and "Removing the Glove".
-In May "The 39 Steps" was performed, followed by "Collage", a mix of student-written short scenes.
+Carly Evans directs.
+In the fall of 2013, the LSB players performed Les Misérables.
+In the winter of 2013 ,the LSB players performed The Big Eleven and Removing the Glove.
+In May The 39 Steps was performed, followed by Collage, a mix of student-written short scenes.
 In the fall of 2014, LSB players performed Chicago.
 In the fall of 2015, they performed the musical Wonderful Town, based on the movie My Sister Eileen.
-In the spring of 2016 they performed Mary Zimmerman's The Secret in the Wings.
+In the spring of 2016, they performed Mary Zimmerman's The Secret in the Wings.
 Musicals are accompanied by a live orchestra composed of students and conducted by the school's instrumental director, Thomas Grandprey.
-In 2016, the L-S musical was How to Succeed in Business Without Really Trying (musical).
-Followed in the winter by the first student-directed Winter One-Acts and a theatre-for-young audiences production in the spring.
+In 2016, the L-S musical was How to Succeed in Business Without Really Trying.
+This was followed in the winter by the first student-directed Winter One-Acts and a theatre-for-young audiences production in the spring.

 Wellness Department

-In April 2010, the Department received an Excellence in Education Award for its programming, and outreach to the Lincoln Sudbury communities.
+In April 2010, the department received an Excellence in Education Award for its programming, and outreach to the Lincoln Sudbury communities.

 Students take 12 quarters of Wellness credit, including six core quarter classes.

 Special interests

-In 1982, under the guidance of computer education teacher Brian Harvey, students at the school created the computer game Hack, based on their desire to re-create their experience playing the similar game, Rogue.
+In 1982, under the guidance of computer education teacher Brian Harvey, students at the school created the computer game Hack, based on their desire to re-create their experience playing a similar game, Rogue.
 Because the students decided to make the source code to their game publicly and freely available, this became something of a seminal moment in the history of both roguelike games and the open source software movement.
 Other developers, interested in building on and improving Hack, used the source code created by the Lincoln-Sudbury students to develop what became NetHack, a highly complex and somewhat popular game that is still played and developed today.
 Furthermore, because the source code contained a note saying, effectively, that others were free to modify it so long as any derivative code was similarly free and open, it introduced many people to the idea of a "public license", which has since evolved into such modern derivatives as the LGPL.

 The Lincoln-Sudbury Speech and Debate team was established in 2003.
 The team participates in the Massachusetts Forensic League division of the National Catholic Forensic League, as well as the National Forensic League.